-- 5. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332(d) because (1) this matter exceeds \$5,000,000, (2) the action is a class action, (3) there are members of the class diverse from Defendants, and (4) there are more than 100 class members. - 6.
-This Court has personal jurisdiction over Defendant Nationwide.
-At all relevant times Defendant has engaged in substantial business activities in the Commonwealth of Pennsylvania.
-At all relevant times Defendant transacted, solicited, and conducted business in Pennsylvania through its employees, agents, and/or sales representatives, and derived substantial revenue from such business in Pennsylvania.
-Defendant purposefully availed itself of personal jurisdiction in Pennsylvania because it contracted to provide insurance to Plaintiff and Class members in Pennsylvania which is the subject of this case.
-Defendant's principal place of business and headquarters are located in Ohio. - 7.
-Venue is proper in this district pursuant to U.S.C. § 1391(b)(2) because a substantial part of the events or omissions giving rise to the claim occurred in this District.
+5. This Court has subject-matter jurisdiction pursuant to the Class Action Fairness Act, 28 U.S.C. § 1332(d) because: (1) the matter in controversy exceeds the sum or value of \$5,000,000, exclusive of interest and costs; (2) the action is a class action; (3) there are members of the Class who are diverse from Defendant; and (4) there are more than 100 Class members.

+6. This Court has personal jurisdiction over Defendant Utica.
+At all relevant times Defendant has engaged in substantial business activities in the State of New York.
+At all relevant times Defendant transacted, solicited, and conducted business in New York through its employees, agents, and/or sales representatives, and derived substantial revenue from such business in New York.
+Defendant purposefully availed itself of personal jurisdiction in New York because it contracted to provide insurance to Plaintiff and Class members in New York which is the subject of this case.
+Defendant's principal place of business and headquarters are located in New York.

+7. Venue is proper in this district pursuant to 28 U.S.C. § 139128 U.S.C. § 1391(b)(1) and (2) because Plaintiff and Defendant are New York corporations and because a substantial part of the events or omissions giving rise to the claim occurred in this District.